dogweather/forkful/content/en/swift/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in programming is about creating non-deterministic or unpredictable numeric values.
-Programmers use random numbers for a variety of reasons, such as simulating unpredictability in games, selecting random samples from data sets, or for cryptographic purposes.

 ## How to:
 Swift provides a straightforward way to generate random numbers through its standard library.
 Here’s how you do it for different numeric types:

 ```Swift